ChynCc/personal.my/_The Almanak of Naval Ravikant.md

 ## Knowledge

 - **Learn to sell.
 Learn to build.
-If you can do both, you will be unstoppable.** #solo/wisdom
+If you can do both, you will be unstoppable.** #Wisdom
 - Arm yourself with **specific knowledge**, **accountability** and **leverage**.
 - Specific knowledge is **knowledge you cannot be trained for**.
 If society can train you, it can train someone else and replace you.
 - Specific knowledge is found by pursuing your **genuine curiosity and passion** rather than whatever is hot right now.